hsu-library-project-x/citing-insights-beta/README.md

 Upload
   * Upload feedback too fast for user to see
-  * Application crases when class and assignment are not selected
+  * Application crashes when class and assignment are not selected

 Rubrics
   * User can add the same rubric more than once